Marudi is a quiet town in Sarawak famous for its kueytiaw noodles.

 He noticed that the locals mixed the oil with resin to caulk their boats.

-The Brooke government didn’t put more thought to it until de Crespigny’s successor Charles Hose came along.
+The Brooke government didn’t put more thought to this observation until de Crespigny’s successor Charles Hose came along.

 de Crespigny died on Dec 28, 1884.